pvd232/chera-api/README.md

 # 3. While still in the flask-server directory, enter the following command to activate your python virtual environment "source ./venv/bin/activate".
 You should now see a "(venv)" to the left of your computer name in your console

-# 4. Enter "cd.." into your terminal to navigate to the bendito-api directory, which is the parent directory of flask-server and the root directory of the backend

-# 5. Enter "pip install -r requirements.txt" into your terminal to install the project python dependencies into the venv folder
+# 4. Enter "pip install -r requirements.txt" into your terminal to install the project python dependencies into the venv folder

 # PSQL setup